JNSStudios/ToonTuber-Player/README.md

 - *expressions*:                   A list of Expression Set objects

-- *canned_anims*:                  A list of Canned Animation objects
+- *canned_anims*:                  A list of Canned Animation objects. **NOTE: It is not necessary to list a "locking" parameter for Animations put inside of Canned Animations.** The program will **AUTOMATICALLY lock ALL Canned Animations.**

     (**JSON**)
     ```